 Others with wartime memories included Mary Elsy who was an ATS cypher operator at the War Office; Tony Kersting, a renowned photographer, was carrying out hush-hush work in the hills of Syria/Lebanon while Jim Holloway watched a parade from his RAOC office in New Delhi –still waiting for the war with Japan to end.

 Not all original members, however, were wartime travellers.
-A young John Carter was encouraged to join the Guild by his predecessor at Thomson Regional, Philip Clarke, who had left the group to become editor of Go! a travel magazine launched by Jocelyn Stevens.
+A young John Carter was encouraged to join the Guild by his predecessor at Thomson Regional, Philip Clarke, who had left the group to become editor of Go! a travel magazine, established by Geoffrey Portham in the early 1950s with the title sold to Jocelyn Stevens in the early ‘sixties.

 ‘Philip was a prominent member of the Guild from its inception, becoming chairman in its early years,’ said John. ‘ At the time, membership was around the 30 mark, small, but influential in those early days.’